Roger-random/Sawppy_Rover/modifications/Marco_Walther/README.md

 (https://www.aliexpress.com/item/6V-100-210-300RPM-Encoder-Motor-DC-Gear-Motor-with-Worm-Gear-Torque-Locking/32914332902.html) I'm using the 100rpm versions of the motor and they work very well and allow me to get the encoder readings and use those for speed/distance calculations.
 The only downside is, that I have to deal with many more cables:-( Originally, each side had just three, now I have 3 (for the steering servos) + 3 * 6 (for the drive motors).
+* A nice little Display just for fun;-) Found it on the original NASA JPL rover model and liked it;-)

 A little night excursion: https://youtu.be/rvCmtjlanaQ